arjunmehta/heartbeats/README.md

 ```

 #### heart.setHeartrate(heartrate)
-Updates the heartrate period of the `Heart` and returns the `Heart` object.
+Updates the heartrate period of the `Heart` and returns the `Heart` object for chaining.
 ```javascript
 heartbeats.heart("heartA").setHeartrate(3000);
 ```